 For fans who have had the original 4 minute plus version on repeat play since its release, the change of lyrics takes some getting used to, but they will be relieved that the band have managed to keep the structure of the song largely unchanged (Including the expanded instrumental break) and manage to trim it down to the required 3 minutes without doing any serious damage.

-As with Tulia in 2019, this will divide opinion, some will love it and other will dismiss it as ‘shouty’ but for those in the former camp, ‘Shum’ delivers on so many levels with its fusion of traditional and contemporary that a finish towards the top of the left hand side of the leader board in May would not be unexpected..
+As with Tulia in 2019, this will divide opinion, some will love it and other will dismiss it as ‘noise’ (pun intended) but for those like me in the former camp, ‘Shum’ is exactly what I want from a Eurovision entry and delivers on so many levels with its fusion of traditional and contemporary that anything but a finish towards the top of the left hand side of the leader board in May will be a major injustice..

 OFFICIAL MUSIC VIDEO